Flavio-unil/Final-Project-DSAP/README.md

 - `datasets/clean_data/merged_weekly.csv`

 This dataset contains weekly Google Trends series (keywords) and market variables, and is used to build sentiment features.

+## Methodology

+1. Collect weekly Google Trends data for economic-related keywords.
+2. Construct sentiment indices:
+   - Simple index (positive − negative keywords)
+   - Correlation-weighted index
+   - PCA-based sentiment index
+3. Define the target variable as next week's S&P 500 return.
+4. Train models on 2015–2018 data and evaluate out-of-sample on 2019–2020.
+5. Compare predictive performance using RMSE, MAE and R².

+## Evaluation Metrics

+This is a regression task.
+Model performance is evaluated using:

+- RMSE (Root Mean Squared Error)
+- MAE (Mean Absolute Error)
+- R² (Out-of-sample)

+Classification accuracy is not used, as the target variable is continuous.

 ## How to run the project